diveshkumar2233/ChatGPT-Clone/README.md

 ## Multi-Agent Architecture

-Instead of a single monolithic chat node, ChatGBT-Clone routes each user message through a graph of specialized agents:
+Instead of a single monolithic chat node, ChatGPT-Clone routes each user message through a graph of specialized agents:

 - **Router Agent** — decides which agent(s) should handle the incoming query
 - **RAG Agent** — answers questions using retrieved context from uploaded documents